 Now that you know how retail stock can get stolen, you can work towards identifying when it happens.

 Most retailers often find out about stock theft when they count their inventory.
 So, the best way to minimize retail stock theft is to count your inventory frequently.
 This way, you can identify discrepancies in your book and actual inventory values as quickly as possible.

 1. Counting Your Inventory

-Frequent counting of inventory, especially in a large warehouse, can mean loss of business during that particular time period.
-Stock should not move in or out during a full inventory count.
+Frequent counting of inventory, especially in a large warehouse, can mean the loss of business during that particular time period.
+A stock should not move in or out during a full inventory count.
 If you have never done this before, it is worth shutting operations for a day or two to count your inventory in full.

 On a more frequent basis, you can count portions of the warehouse, one at a time.
 You can also count products that move often more often, and those that do not move as much less often.
 Read more about inventory counting in this comprehensive guide.